Tourism in Indonesia: Ancient Hindu and Buddhist temples

-A few kilometres to the southeast is the Prambanan complex, the largest Hindu temple in Indonesia built during the second Mataram dynasty.
-The Prambanan temple is dedicated to Trimurti; Shiva, Vishnu and Brahma, three highest gods in Hinduism.
-Both the Borobudur and the Prambanan temple compounds have been listed in the UNESCO World Heritage list since 1991.
-Both temple are the largest and the most popular, conveniently accessible from Yogyakarta, the heartland of Javanese culture.
-The Ramayana Javanese dance is performed routinely on the stage near Prambanan temple, provides the visitors with the glimpse of Javanese classical culture.
+A few kilometres southeast of Borobudur temple is the Prambanan complex, the largest Hindu temple in Indonesia, built during the second Mataram dynasty.
+The Prambanan temple is dedicated to Trimurti, Shiva, Vishnu and Brahma, the three highest gods in Hinduism.
+Both the Borobudur and the Prambanan temple compounds have been on the UNESCO World Heritage list since 1991.
+Both temples are large and popular, conveniently accessible from Yogyakarta, the centre of Javanese culture.
+The Ramayana Javanese dance is routinely performed on stage near Prambanan temple, providing visitors with a glimpse of Javanese classical culture.

-In and around Jogjakarta, the ancient Javanese archaeology and temple enthusiast may still discover numerous ancient temples, accessible by car or motorcycle.
-Although not as grand and popular as Borobudur and Prambanan, these smaller temples provide a glimpse of ancient culture and the intricate details of ancient Java temple architecture.
-Mendut and Pawon temples are located in Kedu Plain near Borobudur, while Ratu Boko, Sewu, Lumbung, Plaosan, Kalasan, and Sari are located in Prambanan Plain near Prambanan temple.
+In and around Yogyakarta, much ancient Javanese archaeology and many ancient temples are accessible by car or motorcycle.
+Although not as grand or popular as Borobudur and Prambanan, these smaller temples provide a glimpse of ancient culture and details of ancient Java temple architecture.
+Mendut and Pawon temples are on the Kedu Plain near Borobudur; Ratu Boko, Sewu, Lumbung, Plaosan, Kalasan, and Sari are on the Prambanan Plain near Prambanan temple.